vhumpa/dogtail/README.md

 - sniff: Fixes in About dialog and getting rid of GObject deprecations  MR #43
 - tree: Moving all matches of "push button" to check also "button" - Fixes issue #35

+### dogtail 1.0.5

+Dec 11 2024 -  Contains several fixes to unittests and adding support for Arch Linux from Steffen Rehberg (thanks!)

 ## How does it work in brief?